"Chinese street meals": Learn the way to make delicious pot-stickers two approaches 1

 1 Tbsp toasted sesame oil

-2 cloves garlic, mashed into a paste
+Two cloves of garlic mashed into a paste

 1 Tbsp Lajiao You (Chile Oil) with sediment (elective)